haskellfoundation/tech-proposals/proposals/002-text-utf-default.md

 # What is Unicode?

 Representing a text via bytes requires to choose a character enconding.
-One of the most old encodings is ASCII: it has 2⁷=128 code points, representing Latin letters, digits and punctuations.
+One of the oldest encodings is ASCII: it has 2⁷=128 code points, representing Latin letters, digits and punctuations.
 These code points are trivially mapped to 7-bit sequences and stored byte by byte (with leading zero).